UniversityPhysics/VP01a_the_sparrow/README.md

 We will use the visual package for Python, referred to as VPython.
 There is a lot of helpful reference material and tutorial videos available at http://VPython.org.

 ## "All I ever did was copy and paste code, I don't know how to do this next assignment"
 Each of these computational assignments is a stepping stone, building toward more challenging projects later in the semester.
-Be advised that students are sometimes surprised when they are expected to use what they learn on one assignment in the next assignment.
+Be advised that what you learn will be assessed on tests, and that students are sometimes surprised when they are expected to use what they learn on one assignment in the next assignment.

 Advice:
 *Think as you type, don't copy and paste.